 In the previous section we showed, through school enrollment data, that the world went through a great expansion in education over the past two centuries.
 Here we show evidence of this process of education expansion using cross-country estimates of average years of schooling.

-The following interactive visualization shows trends in years of schooling for a selection of 111 countries during the period 1870-2010.
+The interactive visualization shows trends in years of schooling for a selection of 111 countries during the period 1870-2017.
 As usual, you can add countries, or switch to the ‘map’ view, by selecting the corresponding options at the top of the chart.
 As we can see, the average number of years spent in school has gone up around the world.
 And once again, we see the pattern that has already been discussed: early-industrialized countries pioneered the expansion of education in the 19th century, but this process became a global phenomenon after the second World War.

 The experience of some countries, such as South Korea, shows how remarkably quickly educational attainment can increase.